 What can I expect from the training?

 After an initial ridden assessment, Sarah will agree on development areas and ambitions with you to ensure that you progress towards your goals.
 Using the UK Coaching Certificate (UKCC) structure as a basis, you will be clearer about exactly what you want and need to achieve and indeed be able to measure your improvement as you develop.
 At each session you will get Sarah’s full attention- she’s serious about really supporting you and helping you improve.
 The UKCC structure includes technical skills, tactical skills, physical training and mental skills.

 Where does Sarah coach?

-Sarah mostly provides coaching at her own yard in The Haven, nr Rudgwick, West Sussex where you can bring your horse for your session.
+Sarah provides coaching at the livery yard where she is based near Horsham where you can bring your horse for your session.
 Alternatively, Sarah can travel to your yard (within reasonable travel distance) to coach you.
 For groups of riders who would like to book multiple sessions in one day, Sarah is able to travel to yards throughout the region.
 Alternatively, if you live outside the region but would like to benefit from a coaching session with Sarah, you could attend one of her clinics or arrange one of your own for her to coach at.

 For those wishing to or who are already successfully competing, Sarah will work to develop competition strategies and can provide coaching at competitions.
 Sarah is a certified Equine Canada Competition Coach and has a strong interest in Sports Psychology.
 Competing is not just about riding but also the additional mental pressure on both the rider and horse.
 Therefore, as well as improving your technical abilities and your horse’s way of going, she can help you with nerves and tactical skills that you can use to show off your hard work when under pressure.